Water Conservation Video Contest

 - Videos may not use copyrighted images or music.

-- Videos must not infringe on the privacy or personality rights of any person or deceased person.
+- Videos must not infringe on the privacy or personal rights of any person or deceased person.

 Videos will be judged by a panel of experts from a variety of disciplines using the following criteria: